percona/percona-server-mongodb-operator/source/System-Requirements.rst

 +++++++++++++++++++

-The Operator was developed and tested with Percona Server for MongoDB 3.6, 4.0, and 4.2.
-Other options may or may not work.
+The Operator was developed and tested with Percona Server for MongoDB 3.6, 4.0, 4.2, and 4.4.
+Other options may also work but have not been tested.

-.. note:: The already deprecated `MMAPv1 storage engine <https://docs.mongodb.com/manual/core/storage-engines/>`_
+.. note:: The `MMAPv1 storage engine <https://docs.mongodb.com/manual/core/storage-engines/>`_
-   for Percona Server for MongoDB 3.6 and 4.0 is not supported by the Operator starting from version 1.6.
+   is no longer supported for all MongoDB versions starting from the Operator version 1.6.
+MMAPv1 was already deprecated by MongoDB for a long time.

-Also, Operator 1.6 supports Percona Server for MongoDB sharding with only one Replica Set.
+   WiredTiger is the default storage engine since MongoDB 3.2, and MMAPv1 was completely removed in MongoDB 4.2.

 Officially supported platforms
 --------------------------------